Frequently Asked Questions about the Cross-Servicing Program for Federal Agencies

 - The agency has referred the debt to the Department of Justice for litigation.

 - The debt is the subject of pending court proceedings (including bankruptcy proceedings), regardless of whether the debtor, the agency or another party started the proceedings.
-The agency has the authority to litigate and a complaint has been filed.

 A debt is “in foreclosure” if (1) collateral securing the debt is subject to foreclosure proceedings in court or the agency has issued a foreclosure notice for the collateral; AND (2) the agency expects the proceeds from sale of the collateral will pay off the debt.